Impact

 Risk and Exploitability

-The issue has a high severity assessment, but no EPSS score is available and it is not listed in CISA’s KEV catalog.
+The CVSS score is 7.5, the EPSS score is < 1%, and it is not listed in CISA’s KEV catalog.
 The attack requires an attacker to have already compromised the renderer process, which is typically achieved via a malicious web page; thus the likely vector is remote through crafted content.
-Given the potential for arbitrary heap corruption, the risk remains significant until a patched version is deployed.
+Given the potential for heap corruption, the risk remains significant until a patched version is deployed.

 OpenCVE Enrichment